 This entire Halitosis Elimination Program fulfills the definition of a cure: To eliminate the problem itself, all related causes, and to prevent it from coming back.

 It’s time to start living the life you deserve!

 If you’re ready to make a change because chronic bad breath is severely impacting the quality of your life, contact us to schedule your initial halitosis evaluation.

-If you have additional questions about our in-office Tongue Rejuvenation treatment, schedule a free, 30-minute phone consultation with our breath counselor.
+If you have additional questions about our in-office Tongue Rejuvenation treatment, schedule a free, no-obligation phone consultation with our breath counselor.